• Skip to primary navigation

 TIPS FOR SUCCESS

-• Creating clusters: Spreading the granola in the pan before baking will determine how thick or thin the clusters will be.
-Spreading a thin layer will result in thin clusters, and vice versa.
-I also found that using the right pan makes perfect clusters.
+- Creating clusters: Evenly spreading the granola in the pan before baking will determine how thick or thin the clusters will be.
 I used my jelly roll pan for this recipe, which is 10x15 inches (25 X 38 cm).

 HOW TO TELL WHEN THE GRANOLA IS DONE